 Don’t be surprised when you hear that websites and apps have hamburgers inside.
-However, you can’t order them with fries – these are digital ones, and you implement them into your web platform functionality.
+However, you can’t order them with fries – these are digital ones, and with the help of UI and UX design services, you can implement them into your web platform functionality.

 You probably have seen a three-lined icon at the top right- or left-hand corner of a website or app.
 By tapping or clicking it, you can open a menu with a selection of additional pages or options.
 Consisting of three parallel lines, it resembles a traditional burger but with a graphic take.
 That is the hamburger menu for you.
 And if you wonder how to use it or seek some inspiration – keep reading the article.

 In a nutshell, a hamburger menu is a triple bar icon that opens up to display your website’s navigation.
 Its delicious name comes from its appearance – just like its real-life counterpart, consisting of three horizontal edges – a top bun, a patty, and a bottom bun.
 You can also encounter other names to describe the icon, including: